delvendahl/GluA4_cerebellum_eLife/README.md

   ---
 #### __GC_iaf_model__
 This folder contains simulation files to study GC excitability and MF-GC trasnmission in an integrate-and-fire model.
-Simulations were performed in IgorPro software, analysis in IgorPRo and python.
+Simulations were performed in IgorPro software, analysis in IgorPro and python.

 #### __MF_GC_network_model__
 This folder contains simulation files of a feedforward MF-GC network model to study population characteristics and learning speed of a perceptron classification.
 Simulations were run in python and java.